 - Cotton, linen, and ramie yarn can be washed in the washing machine on a gentle cycle using either cold or warm.

 - Acrylic and other synthetic yarns can be washed in with your regular laundry.

 - Unknown fiber content items should be hand washed in cold water and laid flat to dry.

-With any type of knit or crocheted cap, always remove any embellishments like ribbons or flowers or pins, if possible, before washing.
+With any type of knit or crocheted cap, always remove any embellishments like ribbons, flowers, or pins, if possible, before washing.
 If the embellishments cannot be removed, ALWAYS hand wash the cap.
-Sequins and "jewels" can be damaged in a washer even on the gentle cycle.
+Sequins and jewels can be damaged in a washer, even on the gentle cycle.

 How to Wash a Synthetic Fiber Cap

 Caps that are made from synthetic fibers like acrylic or synthetic blends can be machine washed.
 Turn the hat inside out and always use the washer's gentle cycle and cool water.
-Again, allow the hat to air dry to prevent shrinking and reduce pilling.
+Allow the hat to air dry to prevent shrinking and reduce pilling.
 The cap should be dried flat, not hung on a line, to reduce stretching and pulling.

 How to Wash a Natural Fiber Cap

-Handwashing may seem like a lot of trouble, but for a handmade or expensive natural fiber cap, it is worth the effort.
+Hand-washing may seem like a lot of trouble, but for a handmade or expensive natural fiber cap, it is worth the effort and doesn't take long.

-- Gently agitate the knitted item in the water.
+- Gently agitate the knitted item in the soapy water.
 Never wring or scrub.

 - Drain the sink and add fresh, cold water for rinsing.
 Repeat this process until all the water is clear and free of suds.

 - Support the item from underneath as you transfer it to a dry towel.

-- Gently remove excess water and lay item flat on a dry, absorbent towel and roll up in the towel, pressing firmly as you roll.
+- Gently squeeze to remove excess water and lay item flat on a dry, absorbent towel and roll up in the towel, pressing firmly as you roll.
 Do not wring the towel.

 - To dry, lay a bath towel on a flat surface.
-Place the knitted cap on the dry towel and reshape into its original shape.
+Place the knitted cap on the dry towel and reshape it into its original shape.
 Pat it into shape; avoid tugging or pulling.

 - Allow the cap to dry completely, turning over several times.